The Different Types of Biodiversity (+ Examples)

 What is Biodiversity?

-Biodiversity is the variety of living things on the planet, such as the trillions of genes, the billions of species, the thousands of ecosystems, or the countless ecological functions they perform.
+Biodiversity is the variety of living things on the planet: the trillions of genes, the millions of species, the thousands of ecosystems, and the countless ecological functions they carry out.

 Types of Biodiversity